RafaelOtavioTenorio/DojoBlog/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+### `npx json-server --watch data/db.json --port 8000`

+Launches the JSON-Server RestAPI.
+Open [http://localhost:8000](http://localhost:8000) to view it in your browser.
+Endpoints: [/blogs].
+Note: The app will not work correctly without JSON-Server running

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).